technical

 A receipt is cryptographic proof of payment.
 Your server must verify four things:

-Ensure receipt is from a trusted source using cryptographic verification
+- Verify signature.
+Ensure receipt is from a trusted source using cryptographic verification.

 Real-world implementation checklist

-referencefield mapped to entitlement ledger - ✅ Set
+referencefield mapped to your entitlement ledger - Set

 HTTP 402 is just the transport layer.
-To build a complete agent-to-agent commerce system, you’ll need receipt issuance, entitlement tracking, monitoring, and client SDKs.
+To build a complete agent-to-agent commerce system, you will need receipt issuance, entitlement tracking, monitoring, and client SDKs.